kinvolk/scope/site/plugins.md

 The topology structure consists of the following attributes:

 - `nodes` - is the list of the nodes that compose the topology.
-- `controls` - contains the description of the controls that apply to the specific topology.
+- `controls` - contains the list of IDs of the active controls at a particular time.
 - `metadata_templates` - contains the templates used to render data into the Scope UI.
 - `table_templates` - contains the templates used to render tables into the Scope UI.
+- `metric_templates` - contains the templates used to render metrics into the Scope UI.

 **Note**: These attribute are not required.
 But a topology with no `nodes` does not have any information to render, `metadata_templates`, as well as `table_templates`, are needed to know how to render the information carried by `nodes` in the Scope UI.